gitkathir/gitkathir/README.md

-yes its true. this repository contains the files used for a git lesson
+hello how are you.yes its true. this repository contains the files used for a git lesson